ENAC SKYDIVING FAQ

 MEDICAL CHECK

-Do I need a medical check for tandem?+
+Do I need a medical for tandem?+

 Can my family doctor sign the medical?+